SMEWebify/WebErpMesv2/README.md

 WEM is a business management web application using Laravel 8 and bootstrap 4.6.

-#why MES?
+# Why WEM ?

 Often, management systems offer full CRM and billing management.
 But if a link is missing between what is quoted and what must be manufactured.

 MES offers a link between what the customer expects and a real-time status of the order in the manufacturing workshop.

-This project is the continuation of https://github.com/billyboy35/WEB_MES but using a framework and the design https://github.com/jeroennoten/
+This project is the continuation of https://github.com/billyboy35/WEB_MES using a laravel, bootstrap and the design https://github.com/jeroennoten/Laravel-AdminLTE
-Laravel-AdminLTE

-I am unprofessional, any improvement discussion would be helpful (Help search for gantt planning creation).
+I am unprofessional, any improvement discussion would be helpful.

 -----------------
 Companies management